3rd Infantry Division (United States): Invasion of Iraq

-Beginning in 2004, the 3rd began re-organizing.
-The division shifted from three maneuver brigades to four "units of action", which are essentially smaller brigade formations, with one infantry, one armor, one cavalry, and one artillery battalion in each.
+Beginning in 2004, the division began re-organizing.
+The division shifted from three maneuver brigades to four "units of action", which were essentially smaller brigade formations, with one infantry, one armor, one cavalry, and one artillery battalion in each.
 The former Engineer Brigade became the 4th Brigade at Fort Stewart.
 Each of these units of action engaged in several mock battles at the National Training Center and Joint Readiness Training Center, and preparation for a second deployment to Iraq.